 2. What help do I need?

 The lettings market moves quickly and an increase in legislation means you need to be properly prepared so as to avoid future pitfalls.
-Pinpoint has the time, experience, expertise and professional contacts to assist you in the process.
+Pinpoint's residential lettings and management team has the time, experience, expertise and professional contacts to assist you in the process.
 We offer a tiered lettings service so you can choose the level which suits your needs best.
 Contact your local rental team to find out more.
 We can also assist you to find the best NI mortgages and rates for buy to let landlords.
-Ask to speak to Patricia McKillop of PMK Financial Services, an Independent Financial Advisor experienced in mortgage advice, landlords insurance, buildings and contents cover and much more.
+Ask to speak to our partnered independent Financial Services experienced in mortgage advice, landlords insurance, buildings and contents cover and much more.

 3. What rent should I charge?